burriach/edlab/content/authors/xin-song/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: Xin Song is a postdoctoral researcher at the EDM team supported by the ERC-STOIKOS and ETRAITS projects.
+In 2025 she was awarded a Juan de la Cierva fellowship.

 interests:
 - Soil organic carbon sequestration